awsdocs/aws-robomaker-developer-guide/doc_source/create-simulation-job.md

 1. Under **Sources**, specify the Amazon S3 location for the **X86\_64** simulation application source\.
 AWS RoboMaker simulation jobs require an **X86\_64** source to run the simulation\.

+   Using `$LATEST` doesn’t protect you from changes in Amazon S3\.
+When AWS RoboMaker access the file, it will set to read only\.
+For more informatiom about versioning in AWS RoboMaker, see [Application Versioning](application-versioning.md)\.

 1. In **Simulation application configuration**, provide the roslaunch **Launch package name** and the roslaunch **Launch file** for your simulation application\.

+1. *Optional:* If your application includes a graphical user interface, select **Run with streaming session**\.
+AWS RoboMaker will configure a connection so you can interact with your application as it is running in the simulation\.
+You can connect by selecting **Simulation Application** under **Simulation tools** on the simulation job detail page\.

 1. *Optional:* If your simulation application uses environment variables, specify the **Name** and **Value** pairs\.
 Select **Add environment variable** to add additional variables\.

+1. *Optional:* If you want to import a world generated with Simulation WorldForge, select **Browse worlds** and then select the world you want to import\.

+   You must configure your simulation application launch file to include the world\.
+For more information about using imported worlds, see [Using an imported world in a simulation job](application-worlds-using.md#application-worlds-using-imported)\.

+1. *Optional:* Configure traffic forwarding from the simulation job port to the application port\.
+Simulation job networking must be configured in order to specify port mapping for your robot and simulation applications\.

+1. *Optional:* Specify one or more **Simulation application upload configurations**\.
+A simulation job output destination must be configured in order to specify upload configurations\.
+Each configuration specifies an upload behavior, a Unix glob file matching rule, and a location to place matching files\.

+   Default upload configurations maintain backwards compatibility with past simulation job output configurations\.
+The default configurations will be added to additional upload configurations you create\.

+   For more information about custom uploads, see [Configuring Custom Uploads](simulation-job-custom-upload-configuration.md)\.

 1. Choose **Next**\.

+1. *Optional:* Configure traffic forwarding from the simulation job port to the application port\.
+Simulation job networking must be configured in order to specify port mapping for your robot and simulation applications\.

 1. Select **Create** to create the simulation job\.